Programs and Book Groups

 Location: This group will meet in person in the Schoolhouse

-The reading selections are mostly fiction choices–with a sprinkling of non-fiction with an emphasis on books appealing to an eclectic taste as well as those with interesting points of discussion.
+An afternoon book group that reads fiction titles with the occasional non-fiction title.
 This group runs September through June.
 Registration is not required and drop-ins are welcome.
 Copies of the discussion book are available in the library to check out at the circulation desk a month prior to discussion.
-For more information contact Kate, [email protected]
+For more information contact Sarah, [email protected]

 Each meeting we will be discussing a different chef or cuisine.
 Copies of the books we will be discussing will be available at the circulation desk.
 Join other local foodies to talk about what you made, what you liked or did not like, get recipes, and more!
 Registration for each individual meeting is required, click on the date to be brought to the registration form.
-All meetings are planned to be in person, but that will be re-evaluated each month and could change.
-For more information contact Sarah, [email protected]
+For more information or to alert to an allergy contact Sarah, [email protected]

 Location: Lobby